Secretary of the Presidential Communications Office

-The secretary of the Presidential Communications Office is the head of the Presidential Communications Office of the Philippines.
-The role is responsible for managing the Office of the President's communications.
-Formerly known as the minister of public information (1969–February 25, 1996), press secretary (1965–1969; April 28, 1986 – August 9, 2010; June 30–December 29, 2022), and secretary of the Presidential Communications Operations Office (August 9, 2010 – June 30, 2022 (Note: Although the "Office of the Press Secretary" was changed to "Presidential Communications Operations Office" on August 9, 2010 which changed the position's name from "Press Secretary" to "Secretary of the Presidential Communications Operations Office", Herminio Coloma Jr. only assumed the position as Secretary of PCOO a day after the change from OPS to PCOO on August 10, 2010, with Cornelio Baliao Jr. still acted as Press Secretary - OIC within August 9 of the said year.)).
-The holder of the position also acts as the presidential spokesperson.
+The secretary of the Presidential Communications Office is the head of the Presidential Communications Office of the Philippines, responsible for overseeing the Office's communications functions and operations.

+The position has been known under different titles over time.
+It was known as press secretary (1946–1969; April 28, 1986 – August 9, 2010; June 30–December 29, 2022), the minister of public information (1969–February 25, 1996), and secretary of the Presidential Communications Operations Office (August 9, 2010 – June 30, 2022; (Note: Although the "Office of the Press Secretary" was changed to "Presidential Communications Operations Office" on August 9, 2010 which changed the position's name from "Press Secretary" to "Secretary of the Presidential Communications Operations Office", Herminio Coloma Jr. only assumed the position as Secretary of PCOO a day after the change from OPS to PCOO on August 10, 2010, with Cornelio Baliao Jr. still acted as Press Secretary - OIC within August 9 of the said year.); February 13, 2023-present).
+The holder of the position, at times, also acts as the presidential spokesperson.